adamchalmerstravel/rust-qr-wasm-demo/workshop.md

 Then we can insert text into the webpage depending on what the Rust function returned.

 ## 4: Extensions

+> Note: if you want to skip part 3, you can check out the complete part 2 code via `git checkout part3`, or viewing the code online at https://github.com/adamchalmerstravel/rust-qr-wasm-demo/tree/part3

 If you've made it this far, great!
 Here are some ideas to extend this app.